 Learning how to read and understand food labels can help you make healthier choices.

 Here are some tips for making the most of the information on the Nutrition Facts label:

-Check total calories per serving.
-Look at the serving size and how many servings you’re really consuming.
-If you double the servings you eat, you double the calories and nutrients, including the Percent Daily Value (% DV).
+2 - Next, check total calories per serving.Pay attention to the calories per serving and how many servings you’re really consuming if you eat the whole package.
+If you double the servings you eat, you double the calories and nutrients.

-Get enough of these nutrients.Make sure you get 100 percent of the fiber, vitamins and other nutrients you need every day.
+4 - Get enough of these nutrients.Make sure you get enough of beneficial nutrients such as: dietary fiber, protein, calcium, iron, vitamins and other nutrients you need every day.

-Quick guide to % DV.The % DV section tells you the percent of each nutrient in a single serving, in terms of the daily recommended amount.
-As a guide, if you want to consume less of a nutrient (such as saturated fat, cholesterol or sodium), choose foods with a lower % DV — 5 percent or less is low.
-If you want to consume more of a nutrient (such as fiber), seek foods with a higher % DV — 20 percent or more is high.
+5 - Quick guide to % Daily Value.The % Daily Value (DV) tells you the percentage of each nutrient in a single serving, in terms of the daily recommended amount.
+As a guide, if you want to consume less of a nutrient (such as saturated fat or sodium), choose foods with a lower % DV — 5 percent or less.
+If you want to consume more of a nutrient (such as fiber), seek foods with a higher % DV — 20 percent or more.